Top Model Sverige season 4: Episode 4

-The girls arrive at Arlanda, and are told they will travel to Cape Town.
-On their way to Cape Town they transit in Frankfurt, where they are told that only half of them can go all the way to Cape Town.
-In order to decide which 7 girls should be eliminated, the girls have a photo shoot in which they style themselves with what they have in their bags.
-At the end of the day, Alexandra, Alicia, Fannie V., Lisa A., Lisa NJ., Lovisa H. and Sandra are eliminated.
+The girls arrive at Stockholm Arlanda Airport, and are told they will travel to Cape Town, South Africa.
+On the way, they stop in Frankfurt, Germany, where they are told that only half of them can go all the way to Cape Town.
+In order to decide which seven of the fourteen should be eliminated, the girls have a photo shoot in which they style themselves with what they have in their bags.
+At the end of the day, Alexandra, Alicia, Fannie V., Lisa A., Lisa NJ., Lovisa H., and Sandra are eliminated.
 The remaining seven girls then fly first class to Cape Town.